Billing and Account Management FAQs

 - If you purchase an Amazon Redshift reserved node, the node must match the instance type and Region of the On-Demand node for the billing benefit to be applied.

-Q: My account is a part of the Consolidated Billing family and has several AWS resources.
+Q: My account is a part of the Consolidated Billing family and has several Amazon Web Services resources.
 A few other accounts in the Consolidated Billing family have a higher monthly expenditure.
 How can I reduce my Consolidated Billing amount by fully utilizing the available resources?

 Best Practice: Reduce the consolidated billing amount by fully utilizing the RIs.